 - Ensure that women and people from disadvantaged groups and persons with disabilities have sufficiently benefitted from local infrastructure development

 - Ensure that the concerns of women and disadvantaged group and persons with disabilities are included in the strategies, guidelines, operation manuals and capacity development initiatives for local infrastructure development.

-Cross-Functional and Technical Competencies
+Cross-Functional & Technical competencies:

 Business direction and strategy

-- Strategic Thinking: Ability to develop effective strategies and prioritized plans in line with UNDP’s objectives, based on the systemic analysis of challenges, potential risks and opportunities; linking the vision to reality on the ground, and creating tangible solutions
+- Strategic Thinking: Ability to develop effective strategies and prioritised plans in line with UNDP’s objectives, based on the systemic analysis of challenges, potential risks and opportunities; linking the vision to reality on the ground, and creating tangible solutions

 - Knowledge Generation: Ability to research and turn information into useful knowledge, relevant for context, or responsive to a stated need